HugoBlox/theme-academic-cv/content/authors/fabricio-oliveira/_index.md

 - Research Group
 ---

-My research involves the topics of *prescriptive analytics* and **operations research**, in particular **analytics**, **optimisation**, and **mathematical programming**, applied to **supply chain management** and **production planning**.
+My research involves the topics of **analytics** and **operational research**, in particular **prescriptive analytics**, **optimisation**, and **mathematical programming**.

-The main focus of my research is the development of decision support frameworks based on optimisation under uncertainty that can be used for improving decision making in real-world problems.
+The main focus of my research is the development of **efficient formulations and solution** methods for **decision making under uncertainty** that can be used for improving decision making in real-world problems.

-My research interests are methodological developments and applications of mathematical programming to real-world problems in the areas of **renewable energy production**, **healthcare** and **humanitarian logistics**.
+My research interests are methodological developments and applications of mathematical programming to problems in the areas of **supply chain management and production planning**, specifically  *Healthcare and humanitarian systems*, *renewable energy generation*, *process systems planning*, and *logistics management*.